 Are you looking to register a document with HM Land Registry?

 Look no further.
-As the UK’s leading online ID1 Verification provider, we specialise in one thing and one thing only: fast and efficient online ID1 Form Verification for HM Land Registry, provided by fully qualified solicitors, over videocall.
+As the UK’s leading online ID1 provider, we specialise in one thing and one thing only: fast and efficient online ID1 Form Checks for HM Land Registry, provided by fully qualified solicitors, over videocall.

 You’ll receive your completed forms for approval minutes after the end of our call, and no payment is taken until your forms are signed.

-We’ve already helped thousands of satisfied customers to sort out their Land Registry ID verification.
+We’ve already helped thousands of satisfied customers sort out their Land Registry ID check and produced their ID1 and ID5 forms.
 Book a slot today.

 Whenever someone applies to register a transfer, lease, deed of variation, change of name, mortgage or discharge of mortgage at HM Land Registry, they will be asked by Land Registry to provide evidence that their identification has been checked by a conveyancer or similar professional.

 Generally, if you have a solicitor acting on your behalf, they will take copies of your passport and proof of address documents when you first appoint them.
 The solicitor then certifies to HM land Registry that the check has been done.

 The conveyancing process is relatively straightforward, and the forms that need to be completed, can easily be downloaded along with guidance for completing them, from HM Land Registry’s website.